fabric8io/jube/docs/faqConfig.md

 Alternative the port number can also be configured in the `env.sh` / `env.bat` script file, which setup the environment variables.

+#### How do I configure the port range allocations for processes?

+Jube allocate ports to processes using port ranges starting from 48000 to 65536.

+The minimum starting port number can be configured, for example to start from 30000:

+    export JUBE_PORT_START=30000

 #### How do I debug the Jube process?

 You can enable remote debugging of the Jube process via the environment variable: